openshift/enhancements/enhancements/storage/csi-migration.md

   1. One-by-one, drain the nodes and start the kubelet with the feature gate disabled.
   2. Once that's done, disable the feature gate in all control-plane components.

-In order to enable and disable these feature gates in OCP, we propose two different approaches to be used at different times during the feature lifecycle.
+In order to achieve that, we propose two different approaches to be used at different times during the feature lifecycle.

 The first approach is intended to be used once CSI migration is Tech Preview in OCP.
 The other approach should be used to once we graduate CSI migration to GA.